corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 James
 ```

-> You'll notice that we are explicitly casting `OtherNames` to an array type, using `AsArray()`, and then calling the `EnumerateArray()` method.
+> You'll notice that we are just assuming that `OtherNames` is an array type, and calling the `EnumerateArray()` method that it exposes.
+But what if it was in the string representation?
+We could always check the `ValueKind` to make sure it was safe to do so, but we'll look at more reliable techniques in our section on Union types later in this Lab.

->
+In addition to enumeration, we can also find the `Length` of the array.
+We might use this to pre-allocate a working buffer of some kind, before going on to enumerate the array.

-> We'll look at neater ways of doing that in our section on Union types later in this Lab.
+Unlike dotnet arrays, there is no mechanism to index directly into the array.
+There is an extension method `GetItem<T>()` which will return the item at a specific index.
+Worst case, that will be as expensive as iterating the array to that index, so you should use it judiciously.

 That's the basic functionality we get for any array-like value.
 However, if the code generator determined that there was a particular type permissible for the items (e.g. by specifying a single schema for `items`), then it will emit a second method called `EnumerateItems()`.